-- 38. In accordance with Paragraph 15C(2) of Schedule 3, in respect of any virtual asset transfer, a beneficiary VASP shall - (a) obtain and hold required and accurate beneficiary information and required originator information. - (b) make the information specified in (a) available on request to the Commission and other appropriate authorities as soon as is reasonably practicable, - (c) in the case of a transaction which would be an occasional transaction but for the sum involved being £1,000 or less, obtain and hold such information, or information of such class or description, as may be specified for the purposes of this Part of this Schedule in requirements set out in the Handbook. - 39.
-On receipt of a VA transfer, the beneficiary VASP must ensure that VA transfers are accompanied by the following originator and beneficiary information: - (a) the name of the originator and the beneficiary; - (b) the account numbers of the originator and the beneficiary, where an account is used to process the VA transfer; - (c) the address of the beneficiary, the number of a government-issued document evidencing the beneficiary's identity, customer identification number or date and place of birth; and - (d) where an account is not used to process the transfer, the unique transaction identifier which permits the traceability of the transaction. - 40.
+- 38. In accordance with Paragraph 15C(2) of Schedule 3, in respect of any virtual asset transfer, a beneficiary VASP shall - (a) obtain and hold required and accurate beneficiary information and required originator information. - (b) make the information specified in (a) available on request to the Commission and other appropriate authorities as soon as is reasonably practicable,

+- 39. On receipt of a VA transfer, the beneficiary VASP must ensure that VA transfers are accompanied by the following originator and beneficiary information: - (a) the name of the originator and the beneficiary; - (b) the account numbers of the originator and the beneficiary, where an account is used to process the VA transfer; - (c) the address of the beneficiary, the number of a government-issued document evidencing the beneficiary's identity, customer identification number or date and place of birth; and - (d) where an account is not used to process the transfer, the unique transaction identifier which permits the traceability of the transaction. - 40.
 Further rules and guidance relating to transfers with missing or incomplete information is included within Section 18.6.4. - 41.
 Prior to making the VAs available to the beneficiary, the beneficiary VASP must verify the accuracy of the above information regarding the beneficiary of the transfer, using data or documentation. - 42.
 Where a VA transfer is made to a self-hosted address, the beneficiary VASP must obtain and hold information referred to in Commission Rule 18.39 and ensure that the VA transfer can be individually identified. - 43.
-Where a VA transfer in excess of £1,000 is made to a self-hosted address, the beneficiary VASP must take adequate measures to assess if such address is owned or controlled by the beneficiary. - 44.
-Where a transfer is carried out which is at, or below, the £1,000 threshold, the beneficiary VASP must obtain: - a) the name of the originator and the beneficiary; and - b) the VA wallet address for each or a unique transaction reference number, but it is not necessary to verify the customer information on the originator unless the virtual assets to be transferred have been received anonymously, or the VASP has reasonable grounds for suspecting ML, TF and/or PF.
+Where a VA transfer of £1,000 or more is made to a self-hosted address, the beneficiary VASP must take adequate measures to assess if such address is owned or controlled by the beneficiary. - 44.
+Where a transfer is carried out which is under the £1,000 threshold, the beneficiary VASP must obtain: - a) the name of the originator and the beneficiary; and - b) the VA wallet address for each or a unique transaction reference number, but it is not necessary to verify the customer information on the originator unless the virtual assets to be transferred have been received anonymously, or the VASP has reasonable grounds for suspecting ML, TF and/or PF.